cerb/cerb.github.io/_docs/index.md

 * High-volume __email management__ that scales to millions of conversations per year.

-* **Shared mailboxes** that provide a single point of contact for clients no matter who is on duty.
+* __Shared mailboxes__ that provide a single point of contact for clients no matter who is on duty.

-* **Bots** for creating powerful, event-driven, __automated behaviors__ from a web browser without any computer programming experience required.
+* __Bots__ for creating powerful, event-driven, __automated behaviors__ from a web browser without any computer programming experience required.

 * Custom __shared workspaces__ to foster team collaboration.

 * __Dashboards__ for real-time reporting, monitoring, goal tracking, and operational intelligence.

+* __Connected accounts__ for integration with third-party apps and services.

 * __Contact management__ for tracking important details and nurturing customer relationships.